 Bleeding your brakes is a straightforward process.
 It involves pumping the brake pedal with your foot to force the air out.
 Additionally, check out this article on the ABS actuator.

 Flushing The Brake Fluid

-Flushing the brake fluid is not required by some OEM's, but it’s recommended by most mechanics.
+Flushing the brake fluid is not required by some OEMs, but it’s recommended by most mechanics.
 It’s a preventative measure that involves replacing the old brake fluid with new brake fluid.
 Brake fluid absorbs water over time, which can damage brake components.
-Any easy rule of thumb is to flush the brake fluid every time you change the rotors.
+An easy rule of thumb is to flush the brake fluid every time you change the rotors.